Listen to this Article

 Why is lead nurturing necessary to acquire legal leads?
 Because clients rarely show up at your door or call without any prompting.

-An average of 35% of prospect calls are not answered, according to Cleo, a law firm case management software provider.
+According to Cleo, a law firm case management software provider, an average of 35% of prospect calls are not answered.
 Talk about a wasted opportunity!

 When a prospect does phone your firm, make sure someone answers.
 And if you don’t have an intake process, or even a receptionist, hire a service to take calls for you.
 Don’t let legal leads move on to the next firm.

 Perhaps nothing is more irritating to a prospect considering a product or service than when a marketer or sales representative immediately tries to close a deal.
-Lead nurturing is about providing value to prospects as they weigh their options and they navigate the research stage of the buyer’s journey.
+Law firm lead nurturing is about providing value to prospects as they weigh their options and they navigate the research stage of the buyer’s journey.

-Offer your prospects items of value that can help them with their decision making.
-Put downloadable information on your website about the practice areas your firm specializes in, or offer a webinar on a current legal topic of interest.
+Offer your prospects items of value that can help them with their decision-making.
+Put downloadable information on your website about your firm’s practice areas, or offer a webinar on a current legal topic of interest.
 Consider sending out a monthly newsletter to legal leads with updates about cases you’re working on, and testimonials from current satisfied clients.

 Find a way to balance maintaining a connection with law firm leads by providing something useful, with no strings attached.
 By making yourself relevant to them, they’ll choose you when they’re ready to sign with a law firm.